adidas/api-guidelines/message/foreign-key-relations.md

 ```

 ## Nest Foreign Key Relation
-If a foreign object has another identifier but URI or the foreign object isn't a resource the object **MUST** be nested.
+If a foreign object has another identifier, but URI or the foreign object isn't a resource, the object **MUST** be nested.

 #### Example
 Use: